taylorberg/transit-clock/README.md

 # bus-display
-LED matrix display for Port Authority transit buses
+Extensible transit LED matrix display framework

+**This is still in active development and does not work yet!!**